cockroachdb/replicator/README.md

 # cdc-sink

-This tool lets one CockraochDB cluster take a single CDC feed from another cluster.
+This tool lets one CockroachDB cluster take a single CDC feed from another cluster.
 This feed can send one or more tables.

 ***Note, only single table works at this time***